 Turning Point relies on donations and grant monies from individuals, churches, businesses and other organizations.
-Additional revenue comes from two annual fundraisers: a golf tournament in the spring and a 5-k Turkey Trot on Thanksgiving morning.
+Additional revenue comes from our annual fundraiser the Edmond Turkey Trot on Thanksgiving morning.

 Does Turning Point stay involved with the homeowners once they’ve moved in?

 Our ministry is one of relationship and we make every effort to maintain contact with our new friends.
 We encourage our homeowners to become an active part of their neighborhood and community.
 Our communities have Homeowner Associations by which our residents stay connected with each other and with Turning Point.